What are Mood Swings?

 The gut-brain communication system is relevant for a number of vital functions involving food.
 This interaction helps the body to find appropriate food and assimilate it for metabolic survival.
 It also distinguishes between good and toxic food, thereby sorting them accordingly.

 Apart from operating as neurotransmitters, many biologically active peptides also function as gut hormones.
 Some of these neuropeptides control the impact of the gut microbiota on inflammatory processes, pain, brain function, and behavior.

 You can save yourself from mood swings by treating, nourishing, and protecting your gut microbiome.
 Inflammation in the brain can cause changes in vision, speech, cognition, mental processes – including irritability, anxiety, depression, and other moods.
-By including fiber and tryptophan rich foods, you can heal your gut which will relieve your mood swings.
+By a gut healing diet full of tryptophan rich foods, you can heal your gut which will relieve your mood swings.
 To encourage a good start on your gut health, you may also want to include the following gut-healing protocol:

 - Pure Encapsulations® Digestive Enzymes Ultra with Betaine HCI